The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Robert Capa?

-Capa taught us how to capture the personality of a subject.
-While photographing in times of war, he portrayed the individual strength and power of his subjects.
+Capa taught us the value of capturing the personality of a subject.
+Through his wartime photography, he portrayed the strength and resilience of individuals amidst chaos.

 7. Steve McCurry